simbroadcasts/node-insim/README.md

 ### Example Applications

 In the [`examples/`](./examples) folder, there are example Node.js applications using Node InSim.

-To run an example, follow the instructions in each example's `README.md` file.
+To run an example, first make sure the local Node InSim package is built by running `yarn build` in the root folder.
+Then follow the instructions in each example's `README.md` file.

 #### Examples: